A remark on solutions to semilinear equations with Robin boundary conditions: Abstract

 \section{Abstract}

 Symmetry properties of solutions to elliptic quasilinear equations have been widely studied in the context of Dirichlet boundary conditions.
-We provide a counterexample to the classical symmetry result by Gidas, Ni and Nirenberg in the case of Robin boundary conditions with positive boundary parameter $\beta$.
+We show that, in the context of Robin boundary conditions, the symmetry property á la Gidas, Ni and Nirenberg does not hold in dimension $n\geq 2$, even for superharmonic functions, and we provide an explicit example.

 \textsc{MSC 2020:} 35B06; 35J25; 35B35.

 \textsc{Keywords:} Poisson problem; Robin boundary conditions; symmetry breaking.